omni/tokenbridge-contracts/README.md

 The flattened contracts can be found in the `flats` directory.

 ### Deployment in the Docker environment
-[Docker](https://www.docker.com/community-edition) and [Docker Compose](https://docs.docker.com/compose/install/) could be used to deploy contracts without NodeJS installation on the system. f you are on Linux, it's also recommended that you [create a docker group and add your user to it](https://docs.docker.com/install/linux/linux-postinstall/), so that you can use the CLI without `sudo`.
+[Docker](https://www.docker.com/community-edition) and [Docker Compose](https://docs.docker.com/compose/install/) can be used to deploy contracts without NodeJS installed on the system.
+If you are on Linux, we recommend you [create a docker group and add your user to it](https://docs.docker.com/install/linux/linux-postinstall/), so that you can use the CLI without `sudo`.

 #### Prepare the docker container
 ```bash